 TypeBrewer is a highly recommended place to begin your selection of type for your map.
 In the TypeBrewer system, “Formal-B” and “Informal-B” are good choices if you are using pre-loaded system fonts.
 “Formal B” is a good choice for web fonts.
 Other listed type schemes require that you obtain fonts from external sources.
 These provide excellent solutions for cartography, though they can sometimes be expensive.

 There are many sources of fonts available for free and for purchase via the web.
-Some designed specifically for cartography are: www.fontcraft.com/mapmaker/ and Cisalpin (the “ideal typeface” for cartography).
+For example, Cisalpin is a contemporary typeface marketed as the ideal typeface for cartography.

-The following table presents the lettering conventions of a few cartography publishing houses (The Guild Handbook of Scientific Illustration, Second Edition):
+The following table presents the lettering conventions of a few cartography publishing houses: